 When a regulated entity is found to be in violation of environmental regulations, the environmental divisions within the Department of Public Health and Environment may assess a monetary penalty or fine.
 The department may allow an entity to mitigate a portion of the penalty if the facility agrees to implement a Supplemental Environmental Project ("SEP").

-The department invited nonprofit organizations and governmental entities to submit SEP applications that will benefit communities and neighborhoods in Denver and Adams Counties.
+In January 2014, the department invited nonprofit organizations and governmental entities to submit SEP applications that will benefit communities and neighborhoods in Denver and Adams Counties.
 To learn more, visit our Community SEP Process web page.

 A voluntary project that benefits public health and/or the environment beyond any steps taken to correct the violation and beyond what is already required by law or regulation.